paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

               ensemble.
             image: assets/img/bio/eeg-headset.jpeg
-          - text: I joined the [Contextual Dynamics Lab](https://www.context-lab.com){:target="_blank"} in 2017, where I developed novel methods and software for studying episodic memory.
+          - text: I joined the [Contextual Dynamics Lab](https://www.context-lab.com){:target="_blank"} in 2017, where I worked on developing novel methods and software for studying episodic memory.
 I managed the CDL from 2018 to 2021, designing and executing studies, mentoring teams of undergrads, and maintaining the lab's software stack.
             image: assets/img/bio/cdl-logo.png
           - text: In 2019, I graduated from [Dartmouth](https://home.dartmouth.edu){:target="_blank"} with a BA in cognitive neuroscience.
-For my senior honors thesis, I developed a computational framework for modeling how memories deform over time and predicting neural activity from verbal recalls.
+I wrote my honors thesis on a computational framework for modeling how memories deform over time and predicting neural activity from verbal recalls.
 My thesis won the <i>Nickerson</i>
               and <i>Leaton</i> awards for undergraduate neuroscience research.
             image: assets/img/bio/dartmouth-logo.png
-          - text: Since 2019, I've TA'd and guest-taught undergrad and grad-level courses on neuroscience, statistics, programming, data science, and research methods.
-I received teaching awards from Dartmouth in 2019 and 2024.
+          - text: Since 2018, I've TA'd and guest-taught undergrad and grad-level courses on neuroscience, statistics, programming, data science, and research methods.
+I won awards for teaching from Dartmouth in 2019 and 2024.
             image: assets/img/bio/eeg-headset.jpeg
           - text: I started my Ph.D. at [Dartmouth](https://graduate.dartmouth.edu/){:target="_blank"} in 2021.
 In 2024,
               my master's thesis on modeling conceptual knowledge and learning using text embedding models won a